Please select a topic below to learn more about:

 If you have a Medigap (Medicare Supplement Insurance) policy that includes prescription drug coverage, you must contact your Medigap issuer to let them know that you have enrolled in a Medicare prescription drug plan.
 If you decide to keep your current Medigap policy, your Medigap issuer will remove the prescription drug coverage portion of your policy and lower your premium.
 Call your Medigap issuer for details.

-As an Express Scripts Medicare member, you have access to over 67,000 network pharmacies nationally, including convenient home delivery service through the Express Scripts PharmacySM.
+As an Express Scripts Medicare member, you have access to a broad national network of pharmacies, including convenient home delivery service through the Express Scripts PharmacySM.

 In most cases, your prescriptions are covered under this plan only if they are filled at a retail network pharmacy or through our home delivery pharmacy.
 Covered Medicare Part D drugs are available at out-of-network pharmacies under certain circumstances, such as illness while traveling outside the plan's service area where there is no retail network pharmacy.
 You may incur an additional cost for prescriptions filled at an out-of-network pharmacy.
 Please note that the pharmacies in our network now may change.
 For the most up-to-date information, visit our Medicare Part D pharmacy locator tool or call Customer Service toll free at 1.866.477.5703, 24 hours a day, 7 days a week, except Thanksgiving and Christmas.
 TTY users, call 1.800.716.3231.

 This plan has contracts with pharmacies that equal or exceed CMS requirements for pharmacy access in your area.
 In most cases, your prescriptions are covered under this plan only if they are filled at a retail network pharmacy or through our home delivery pharmacy.
 We will fill prescriptions at out-of-network pharmacies under certain circumstances.
 Quantity limitations and restrictions may apply.